 Read about Things that Slow Down Building Healthy Nerves

-For most people, the ingredients in the RHP® Nerve Support Formula provides enough nutritional support to get them the changes and results they are looking for to build nerve health.
+For most people, the ingredients in the Nerve Support with Benfotiamine provides enough nutritional support to get them the changes and results they are looking for to build nerve health.

 Some people may need additional nutritional support to get those same changes and results.

-Some people have trouble using Folic Acid (B9) which is important to activate B12.
+Some people have trouble using Folic Acid (B9) and need the natural type of B9 or Folate.

 Added ingredients give these people what they need.